 Where to Stay in Uvita

 Budget: I stayed at Karandi Hostel which I really enjoyed.
 It has a beautiful outdoor garden with herbs that guests are welcome to use for cooking.
 It’s low-key but there are lots of friendly people here.
-They only have dorm rooms, but they are kept small to four-person bunks.
+They only have dorm rooms, but they only have 4 beds each.
 It’s about a 15-minute walk from the beach.

 Flutterby House is another budget option.
 It’s in a great location, just 10 minutes away from the beach.
 We came here for a drink at the bar one night and it had a nice vibe.